kjsce-codecell/standard-library-in-x/JAVA/Collections/binarySearch.md

 <b>c</b> − This is the comparator by which the list is ordered.
 A null value indicates that the elements' natural ordering should be used.
 The list must be sorted into ascending order according to the specified comparator.
 This parameter is optional.

+NOTE!- One important point to keep in mind is that the elements in the Collection must be already sorted, else the results will be something unexpected.

 ## Example (Without Comparator)

 ```java